nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-11-24-microsoft-surface-3-unable-boot-usb/index.md

 resourceType: blog
 slug: microsoft-surface-3-unable-boot-usb
 aliases:
   - /blog/microsoft-surface-3-unable-boot-usb
 tags:
   - surface
   - surface-3-pro
   - windows-10
 categories:
   - install-and-configuration
-coverImage: nakedalm-windows-logo-5-5.png
+preview: nakedalm-windows-logo-5-5.png
 ---

 Recently I had a crash of Windows 10 and while usually you can boot into recovery mode, Windows was uncooperative.
 This was when I found my Microsoft Surface 3 unable to boot from USB!